 113 km, total driving time 2,5 hours

 Your guide and driver will meet you at the hotel for your five-day journey, titled The Mae Sariang Loop via Doi Inthanon.
 Our first destination is Sanpatong.
-If we travel on a Saturday, we will stop at the weekly morning market, aka the buffalo market.
-Continue to Chomthong, where we will turn off towards Doi Inthanon, the highest mountain of Thailand.
-Doi Inthanon is a national park with great nature trails and thundering waterfalls.
-Our first stop will be the most popular falls of the park, the Vachirathan Waterfall.
+If we travel on a Saturday, we will stop at the buffalo market’s weekly morning market.
+Continue to Chomthong, where we will turn off towards Doi Inthanon, the highest mountain in Thailand.
+Doi Inthanon is a national park with excellent nature trails and thundering waterfalls.
+Our first stop will be the most popular fall in the park, the Vachirathan Waterfall.

-    We will spend the night in a bungalow overlooking the rice fields of the village.
+We will spend the night in a bungalow overlooking the village’s rice fields.

 Day 2: Doi Inthanon – Mae Chaem – Mae Sariang

 Depending on the season, we will drive after breakfast to the starting point of the Kew Mae Pan Nature Trail.
 This trail is only open from November 1 until May 31.
 It is a fantastic hike through the forest until we reach an open area with amazing views.
 It tends to become quite busy on this trail in the cold season, but the views are worth it.
 A local Hmong guide will accompany us.
 Then we descend the mountain towards Mae Chaem, a small town in the middle of corn and ricefields.
 The town is famous for its Teen Jok textiles.
 We briefly stop at a weaving center.
 Afterward, we will drive to Ob Luang, another National Park, where we will have lunch.
 The Ob Luang gorge is the main attraction that we will visit.